zspitz/dlr/docs/dlr-spec-hosting/api-references.md

 These methods execute the strings as expressions and return a result in various ways.
 There are complementary overloads that take a ScriptScope.
 The overloads that do not take scopes create a new scope for each execution.
 These methods throw the scope away and use it for side effects only, returning the result in the same way the complementary overload does.

-Execute&lt;T&gt; returns the result as the specified type, using the engine's Operations.ConvertTo&lt;T&gt; method.
+Execute\<T\> returns the result as the specified type, using the engine's Operations.ConvertTo\<T\> method.
 If this method cannot convert to the specified type, then it throws a NotSupportedException.

 ExecuteAndWrap returns an ObjectHandle for use when the engine and/or scope are remote.